freeflowuniverse/crystallib/crystallib/data/actionsparser/readme.md

 ## way how to use for a module

-The idea is we can use 3script (our actions script) to do things with a module
+The idea is we can use 3script (our parser script) to do things with a module

-The generic actions()... is used to make all happen.
+The generic parser()... is used to make all happen.

 ```go